j-andrews7/Pipelines/Coding_Variants_Pipeline.md

 ```

 #### 5.)
 Create mutational signatures.
 I use R studio for this and the [SomaticSignatures](http://www.bioconductor.org/packages/devel/bioc/vignettes/SomaticSignatures/inst/doc/SomaticSignatures-vignette.html) package for this.
 It is relatively straight-forward, so just read the link and you'll be able to figure it out.
+Just import the matrix file we created in the last step, convert it to a matrix, and plug it into the commands above.

 Compare the output figures to the [COSMIC mutational signatures](http://cancer.sanger.ac.uk/cosmic/signatures) or do whatever you want with them.